 At the edges of this lower ground are no fewer than three Iron Age hill forts across the northern ridge; Maes y Gaer near Aber and one each on Alltwen and Mynydd y Dref at the north eastern point.
 As well as these we have another Hill Fort, Pen-Y-Gaer, in the eastern lowlands near Llanbedr-y-cennin.
-Little study has been undertaken into these sites and their usage so we cannot say how long they were occupied for, though there is evidence that the Romans took advantage of at least two of these sites (Pen-y-Gaer and Mynydd y Dref.
+Little study has been undertaken into these sites and their usage so we cannot say how long they were occupied for, though there is evidence that the Romans took advantage of a few of of these sites (Pen-y-Gaer, for example.)
 The hut circles upon Pen-y-Gaer would certainly suggest habitation but as no study of these has been undertaken it is impossible to say this for certain.
 The circles could have easily been used as animal enclosures and not for habitation, for example.

 Until the nineteen twenties there was also Braich-y-Dinas on the summit of Penmaenmawr but today almost all of the hill fort and its archaeology has been destroyed by quarrying.
 This was supposedly one of the largest hill forts in Europe and before its destruction some limited excavation work was undertaken.
 This excavation revealed that the fort was occupied until well into the Romano-British period and determined a total of seventy nine roundhouses on the site, at least one of which was discovered to have had double walls and a paved floor and was suggested to have been used for iron working.
 Braich-y-Dinas was, it appears, the most important hill fort in the area.
 Modern excavation using modern techniques at a site such as this could have provided a valuable insight not just into the Iron Age of this area, but in all of Europe generally.
 Because it has been destroyed this knowledge has been lost to us forever.